 For debugging and creating new behaviours it is helpful to have a visualisation of what’s going on in the software.
 Therefore I created two visualisation classes: KOOSVisu and VisuBehCon.

 This component represents a visualization of the robot environment from a bird’s eye view.
 The different classes like Laserscanner or Behaviour can draw on the canvas.
-Output is published as a video stream via a ROS Publisher.
+The class implements a ROS Publisher to publish the canvas as a video stream.

 This component visualizes the current software configuration of the behaviour based control of the robot.
 This includes the strategy and all behaviours with their priorities.
 During runtime, it will also update the current state of strategy and the output to the resolver.